Join Here | Log In

-A brain imaging study recently showed that the combination of a BDNF genetic variant plus a serotonin receptor variant literally changes the brain.
-Instead of just looking at a single genetic variant, this article digs into how the combination of these two variants interact to increase the risk of depression, anxiety, and bipolar disorder.
+~ A brain imaging study showed that the combination of a BDNF genetic variant plus a serotonin receptor variant physically changes the brain.

 Background on BDNF:

 BDNF stands for brain-derived neurotrophic factor.
-It is a type of protein called neurotrophin.
+It is a type of protein called a neurotrophin.
 BDNF works in several ways:

-- it protects neurons from injury and cell death
+• It protects neurons from injury and cell death

-- it improves neuronal function (important in learning and mood)
+• It improves neuronal function (important in learning and mood)

 To improve the way the neurons function, BDNF binds to receptors that are located in the synapses between neurons.
 BDNF potentiates or increases the signal from one neuron to the next.